kibook/s1kd-tools/tools/s1kd-upissue/README.md

 OPTIONS
 =======

+-0, --unverified
+Set the quality assurance to unverified.

 -1, --first-ver &lt;type&gt;
 Set first verification type (tabtop, onobject, ttandoo).
+If the object is second verified and this option is specified without -2 (--second-ver), the second verification will be unset.

 -2, --second-ver &lt;type&gt;
 Set second verification type (tabtop, onobject, ttandoo).
+If the object is unverified and this option is specified without -1 (--first-ver), the first verification will be set as the same type as the second verification.

 -4, --remove-marks
 Remove change markup on elements, but not RFUs, in the upissued object.